R-Noah/rojisha_bookstore/readme.md

 ## Deployment
 The system runs locally or on the university mi-linux server.
-The `config/db.php` file must be updated with the correct database credentials for each environment.

 ## Version Control
 The project is tracked using Git with multiple feature branches and descriptive commit